Affection in the Workplace: Cards for Employee Appreciation & Recognition

 Crafting Meaningful Messages

-- Be Personal: Tailor the message to the individual and their specific accomplishments.
-Acknowledge their unique skills and talents.
+- Be Personal: Tailor the message.
+Acknowledge their unique skills.

 Building a Culture of Recognition